jecombe/NFTGuessr/README.md

 NFTGuessr is a game similar to GeoGuessr.
 The idea is to find the location represented by NFT of a Google Street View.
 This game operates on the EVM (Zama).
 Each location is associated with an NFT GeoSpace (GSP) encrypted with FHE.
-To inquire if the found location is correct (if is within the 5 km² radius of the NFT location), it costs you 1 Zama (base fee).
+To inquire if the found location is correct (if is within the 5 km² radius of the NFT location), it costs you 2 Zama (guess fee) + winning fees (default is 0, but bet set by the woner and creator of nft GeoSpace).
-If you have found it, you win the NFT and 2 ERC20 SpaceCoin (SPC).
+If you have found it, you win the NFT and 1 ERC20 SpaceCoin (SPC).

-Four options are available to you:
+Three options are available to you:

 - 💼 just hold your GeoSpace in your wallet.
 - 🎁 Re-engage your GeoSpace in game with a winning tax (ZAMA).
 Also, unlock the right to create other NFTs for the game